-We’re excited to announce that Hackbright Academy has launched Hackbright Prep, an 8-week evening course where students learn coding fundamentals while preparing for the Hackbright Fellowship application process.
+We’re excited to announce that Hackbright Academy has launched Hackbright Prep, a 4-week evening course where students learn coding fundamentals while preparing for the Hackbright Fellowship application process.
 We’ve interviewed Jessica Earley, Director of Part-Time Education, to get more insight on this new course.

 Tell us more about Hackbright Prep